Correlated states in super-moir\'e materials with a kernel polynomial quantics tensor cross interpolation algorithm: Interactions in super-moir e 1D models

-We first consider a model featuring two moire patterns, incommensurate with each other and with the original lattice.
-Super-moire models can be realized in artificial platforms including engineering optical resonators and cold atom systems\cite{Wang2019,Fu2020}.
-Furthermore, within van der Waals materials, the electronic properties of multiwalled nanotubes are effectively described by a one-dimensional super-moire Hamiltonian\cite{2024arXiv240514967C}.
+We first consider a model featuring two moir\'e patterns, incommensurate with each other and with the original lattice.
+Super-moir\'e models can be realized in artificial platforms including engineering optical resonators and cold atom systems\cite{Wang2019,Fu2020}.
+Furthermore, within van der Waals materials, the electronic properties of multi-walled nanotubes are effectively described by a one-dimensional super-moir\'e Hamiltonian\cite{2024arXiv240514967C}.
 We take a Hamiltonian of the form